namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 ```

 #### Search
 To search for a word, traverse the Trie following the sequence of characters in the word.
-If you reach the end and the end of word marker is present, the word exists in the Trie.
+If you reach the end and the endOfWord flag is present, the word exists in the Trie.
 ```go
 func (t *Trie) Search(word string) bool {
 	node := t.root